Wrist Wraps

 reasons why wrist wraps help you lift more

+The wrist wraps prevent your wrist from bending forward or back and cast your wrist in place.
 When it comes to exercises like squats, bench presses, and overhead presses a neutral wrist is essential for being efficient and generating power.

 “In sports in general, wrist wraps protect the athlete from elbow and wrist injuries by restricting forced or voluntary backward and sideways wrist movement.”

 The wrist joint is not built well to handle very high degrees of demand placed on the small joint by heavy weights, especially on squats.
+This is why we see basically every strength athlete wear wrist wraps.

 The wrist wraps form around the wrist to create a cast-like structure to help support the joint for the high demands placed by these heavy weights.